MaybeThisIsRu/miniflux-sanity/README.md

 - Uses token authentication
 - Supports cloud and self-hosted Miniflux apps
-- Configure number of days before which to mark items as read
+- Configurable number of days before which to mark items as read
 - Resumes marking as read if interrupted

 ## Usage